Are you happy with yourself? If not, then what are you waiting for to be happy?

 But his dog wants to be with his master and the source of happiness of that dog is only his owner’s love, nothing more.

-Now, if the source of your happiness is oriented towards material possessions, then you may as well stay starved for lasting happiness for the rest of your life.
-But if you want to be happy and healthy, first love yourself, accept the changes you need to make, and work on your dreams.
+Now, if the source of your happiness is oriented toward material possessions, then you may as well stay starved for lasting happiness for the rest of your life.
+But if you want to be happy and healthy, first love yourself, accept the changes you need to make and work on your dreams.